TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/LanguageMenuProcessor.rst

 Output
 ------

-The array now contains information on all language as defined in the site configuration.
+The array now contains information on all languages as defined in the site configuration.
 As the current page is not translated into German, the German language has the :php:`item.available` set to false.
 It therefore doesn't get linked in the template.